mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Dune, The Culture Psi x 2.

 When applying a multiplier as the modifier, always round up.
-For example, a psionically trained super-soldier in a Hammer’s Slammers type game has a base Psi of 7.
+For example, a psionically trained super-soldier in a Hammer's Slammers type game has a base Psi of 7.
 Applying the modifier of x1.5 would give a Psi Strength of 7+3.5, rounded to 4 – so 11.